 - Anna Chlebowski was awarded an F31 NRSA pre-doctoral training grant from NIEHS for her project entitled "Toxicology and environmental Occurrence of Novel Nitrated PAHs" working with Drs.
 Simonich and Tanguay.

-- Amy Bortvedt, of Dr. Stacey Harper's laboratory, has been awarded an Undergradaute Research, Innovation, Scholarship adn Creativity (URISC) Summer 2015 Award for her proposal "Impacts of Nanoencapsulation on Pesticide Toxicity, Stability and Persistence."
+- Amy Bortvedt, of Dr. Stacey Harper's laboratory, has been awarded an Undergradaute Research, Innovation, Scholarship and Creativity (URISC) Summer 2015 Award for her proposal "Impacts of Nanoencapsulation on Pesticide Toxicity, Stability and Persistence."

 - Joe Fisher has been promoted to Lt Col in the United States Air Force Reserve Medical Service.
 For those of you unfamiliar with the Medical Service ranks, this is an especially important milestone promotion for selecting officers for future career paths and sustained professional service, so this is a very major professional recognition.
 Joe's research focus is in public health toxicology.
-He works with co-advisers Andy Houseman (PH) and Robert Tanguay (EMT).
+He works with co-advisers Andy Houseman (PH) and Robyn Tanguay (EMT).

 - Jessica Phillips (Kolluri Lab) won first place in the Student Platform Presentation competition for her talk "Investigating the endogenous role for the AhR in the formation and development of tumors through the characterization of a novel mouse model of human cancer and in citro assays".